blocklive/stagefun/README.md

 - **Blockchain Interaction**: Wagmi hooks and Viem for type-safe contract interactions, with proper error handling and transaction status tracking.

-- **State Management**: Combination of SWR for data fetching and Zustand for global state management.
+- **State Management**: SWR for data fetching and state management.

 ### Data Synchronization